 I tried multiple brands for this recipe.
 Kite Hill is one of my favorite vegan cream cheese brands and works really well in this recipe.
 Violife and Toffuti are also great in this cheesecake.

 That is totally fine!
 A quick alternative is to make a crust with store-bought graham crackers.
-Simple pulse 1 ½ cups of graham crackers in a food processor with about 5 Tbsp melted vegan butter.
+Simple pulse 1 ½ cups of graham crackers in a food processor with about 5 tablespoon melted vegan butter.
 Press the mixture into your cheesecake pan and voila!
 A super easy graham cracker crust.

 This cheesecake is best stored in an airtight container in the fridge.
 It will keep for up to a week.